-Prospective students are encouraged to develop a strong foundation in the basic sciences and communications skills.
+Prospective students are encouraged to develop a strong foundation in basic sciences and communications skills.
 Computer proficiency is highly recommended.

 Current paramedic practitioners who are graduates of associate degree or certificate programs will find transfer and advanced-standing mechanisms available for establishing credit towards the bachelor’s degree.